alicerunsonfedora/costumemaster/Guides/Working With Agents.md

 `bestMoveForActivePlayer` method and return an action of type `AIGameDecision`.
 2. Add an entry in the `CommandLineArguments.AgentTestingType` enumeration that will represent your custom agent.
 3. Modify the method `AIGameScene.getStrategy(with:)` and include a case that instantiates your strategy.
+4. Add a pictogram to the game's Assets.xcassets that represents your agent with the same name as what you supplied in the previous step.
+5. Add a dictionary entry in AgentTypes.plist with a title and description for your agent.
-4. Build and run The Costumemaster.
+6. Build and run The Costumemaster.

 ### Important Notes: